oddbird/css-sandbox/src/sasslike/mixins-functions.md

 and also as a way of ensuring maintainability by avoiding repetition.
-The difference between the two is only in the type of output they would provide in CSS:
+The difference between the two is where they can be used in CSS, based on the type of output they provide:

 - Functions return CSS _values_ --
-  like a string, color, or length -- that can be used inside a CSS property
+  like a string, color, or length -- and can be used inside a CSS property
 - Mixins return CSS _declarations_
   (property-value pairs)
-  or even rule blocks
+  or even _rule blocks_
   with selectors and other at-rules included

 {% note %}